Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-angular.md

 };
 ```

-When this function is called, your application will redirect the user to an Office 365 sign in page.
+When this function is called, your application will redirect the user to a sign in page.
 After they sign in and authorize your app, they'll be returned to your app with the access token in the query string that ADAL JS will retrieve and store.

 <a name="request"></a>
 ## Use the access token in a request to the Microsoft Graph API